Patients having a CT examination

 Are there any risks involved in having a CT scan?

 In very rare cases, patients may have side effects from the contrast medium injection.
-Staff working in the CT Department are fully trained to deal with this if it happens.
+Staff working in the CT Department are trained to deal with this if it happens.

 When will I get my results?